-PAPER-I Mass Communication Research-II
+PAPER-I MASS COMMUNICATION RESEARCH-II

-- Section A: This section will have ten compulsory questions of two marks each and to be answered in not more than 50 words.
-Total weightage of this section being 20 marks. - Section B: This section will have 12 short answer type questions, out of which eight questions are to be attempted.
-Each question carries six marks.
-The answer must not exceed 250 words.
-Total weightage of this section being 48 marks. - Section C: This section comprises 4 long, essay type questions, out of which two are to be attempted in not more than 800 words.
-Each question carries 16 marks.
-Total weightage of this section being 32 marks. - Laboratory Studies comprising Exploratory studies and focus groups. - Semiotic research analysis - Longitudinal Studies comprising Cohort and panel Study methods - Payne Fund Studies, Psychology of panic, Process of adoption, Curves of diffusion and diminishing returns - Multi-step flow theory; - Theory of logical positivism - Contribution of MCR in developing of mass communication as distinct discipline. - Introduction to the evolution of theoretical perspective of MCR such as positivistic, interpretative, Social Science, Critical Social Science and Post-modernistic - Basic understanding of Covergence of theoretical perspectives in evolving research para digms in media, such as, Frankfurt School and American Empirical school - New trends in Mass Communication Research - Changing media-audience perspective in the light of concept of Heightened Selectivity - Basic understanding of Internet and its use in MCR - Linear and wide-angle perspective of media effects.
+- Part-A: Consists of 5 questions carrying 3 marks for each question.
+3x5=15 Marks - Part-B: Consists of twelve questions.
+Candidates have to do eight questions.
+Each question will carry 5 marks.
+8x5=40 Marks - Part C: Consists of four questions and candidates have to do any two questions which will carry 10 marks for each question.
+10x2=20 Marks - Laboratory Studies comprising Exploratory studies and focus groups. - Semiotic research analysis - Longitudinal Studies comprising Cohort and panel Study methods - Payne Fund Studies, Psychology of panic, Process of adoption, Curves of diffusion and diminishing returns - Multi-step flow theory; - Theory of logical positivism - Contribution of MCR in developing of mass communication as distinct discipline. - Introduction to the evolution of theoretical perspective of MCR such as positivistic, interpretative, Social Science, Critical Social Science and Post-modernistic - Basic understanding of Covergence of theoretical perspectives in evolving research para digms in media, such as, Frankfurt School and American Empirical school - New trends in Mass Communication Research - Changing media-audience perspective in the light of concept of Heightened Selectivity - Basic understanding of Internet and its use in MCR - Discourse analysis.